 Sure, there are people out there that do both fairly well, however, given the fact that there are also people out there that make a very solid living being just a designer or just a developer.
 I am going to argue that they are very different skills, and no one can do both equally as well.

 My point is not to discourage you from hiring a single freelancer but to evaluate their skill set very carefully.
-Do not assume that because they say they are both programmer and designer that they are good at both.
+Do not assume that because they say they are both programmers and designers that they are good at both.

 Personally, I would rather have a website built by a good programmer and an OK designer than the other way around.
 Design is subjective but clean code; site performance and reliability are not.

-Will you be able to get someone to work within that fancy framework, that cutting-edge design or complex custom software piece?
+Will you be able to get someone to work within that fancy framework, that cutting-edge design, or complex custom software piece?
 What will it cost and what is the lifespan before the design is tossed aside as a short-term fad or the 3rd party integration must be overhauled because of an upgrade on the provider’s side?

-My point: do what you need to do.
 Make sure your website provides the functions your audience(s) require and do so in a clean, easy-to-navigate interface.
 Keep things as simple as possible during your build and know you can always enhance the site over time.